HugoMatilla/Refactoring-Summary/readme.md

 * Variables should not have more than one responsibility.
 * Using a temp for two different things is very confusing for the reader.

 ##7.
-REMOVE ASSIGNMENTS TO PARAMETERS
+Remove Assignments to Parameters
 The code assign to a parameter
 ```java